holmesfems/PasswordBook/README.md

 # Description

-This tool is to remember your passwords on virous sites, and keeping your passwords Encrypted.
+This tool is to remember your passwords on various sites, and keeping your passwords Encrypted.

-The encryption method is using [Blowfish algorithm](https://www.schneier.com/academic/blowfish/).
+The encryption method is discussed [here](https://github.com/holmesfems/PasswordBook/blob/master/doc/research/PWD_PLAN.md)

+We will use aes-256-cbc and pbkdf2.

 # Download